HC1807/Password-Strength-Analysis-Tool/README.md

 # PASSWORD STRENGTH CHECKER

 This project is a Python-based Password Strength Checker tailored to enhance the security of LinkedIn accounts.
 It provides users with instant feedback on their password's strength while creating or updating account credentials.
-The tool evaluates passwords against LinkedIn-specific security policies and general best practices to help users create strong, secure passwords.
+The tool evaluates passwords against specific security policies and general best practices to help users create strong, secure passwords.

 # Features